MarufZak/study-logs/grokking-web-application-security/README.md

 One way of protection is using fetch call inside javascript file, to receive sensitive data in json.
 When script is run on the loading side, the origin is the loading side, evil website in this case.
 JSON is protected by cross-origin policy, so javascript is not able to read the response.
 Or include it in HTML response, as a value of meta tag, and retrieve with javascript.

 Also it’s possible to protect against such attack with `Cross-Origin-Resource-Policy` HTTP header, telling browsers not to leak the body of the response, so the body is stripped, and so response is not executed.
+The difference between it and `Access-Control-Allow-Origin` is that last one restricts the response to JS, and the first one cuts the response at all if policy is not met.

 ## Network vulnerabilities